-Natural language understanding (NLU) is a branch of natural language processing, which involves transforming human language into a machine-readable format.
+Natural language understanding (NLU) is a branch of natural language processing (NLP), which involves transforming human language into a machine-readable format.

 With the help of natural language understanding (NLU) and machine learning, computers can automatically analyze data in seconds, saving businesses countless hours and resources when analyzing troves of customer feedback.

 Natural language understanding is a subfield of natural language processing.

 Both NLP and NLU aim to make sense of unstructured data, but there is a difference between the two.